Women’s Mental Health: Projects and Collaborations

 Amy Gagliardi, MD, participated in a panel on nurturing healthy environments that promote mental wellness and how workplace culture can impact employee well-being.
 Fellow panelists included leaders from the Boston Foundation, Boston Medical Center, Cigna Corporation, and Accenture.
 Dr. Gagliardi spoke about depression and anxiety in women and gender-specific research as a relatively new focus since the mid-1990s, emphasizing a pressing need to develop new treatments.

-The center holds twice-annual retreats for staff, faculty, and invited guests.
+The division holds twice-annual retreats for staff, faculty, and invited guests.
 In March 2019, the spring retreat featured an interactive workshop, “From Practice to Policy: Building Clinician Perspectives into Policy Initiatives to Reduce Bias Against Women and Girls in Healthcare.”

 The workshop was led by Caroline Bettinger-López, professor of clinical legal education and director of the Human Rights Clinic, and Tamer Ezer, associate director and practitioner-in-residence of the Human Rights Clinic and lecturer in law at the University of Miami School of Law.
 Professor López spoke about identifying and preventing gender bias in law enforcement response to sexual assault and domestic violence and led a discussion on extending similar guidelines to health and mental health settings.